galangel/easy-ini/README.md

 1. You don't want to manipulate an object and just use stright and forward methods (you can if you insist)
 2. You care about preserving comments
-3. You want want easy formatting and cool logic like merge and replace
+3. You want easy formatting and cool logic like merge and replace

 ### basic example